tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 - All devices which belong to the same VFIO/IOMMU group need to be passed through to the guest.
 - To prevent the device from being initialized by the host, change the device-compatible property to a dummy such as "fsl,dummy".
 - The device status need needs to be "okay" for the device node to be available.
-- If U-Boot finds devices that appear in the doma _rsrcs_ that contain the properties listed below, the device will get removed from the DTB:
+- If U-Boot finds devices that appear in the doma _rsrcs_ that contains the properties listed below, the device will get removed from the DTB:
     - power-domains
     - clocks
     - clock-names